DablerFrost/Vyrion/README.md

 ## What This Is

 CONSCIENCE measures the gap between what major corporations promise on climate and what the data shows they're actually doing.
 Every score is source-cited.
 Every source is linked.
-Every error is published as a correction within 24 hours.

 This is not a coverage product.
 ISS ESG covers 10,000+ companies.
 MSCI covers 16,000+.
 They measure what companies report.
 CONSCIENCE measures what companies do — pledge vs. verified reality, publicly auditable, with corrections published as they happen.